 8. Fast-Cooking Foods

-If you are going to be gone a while and still want to cook thin cuts of chicken or fish fillets in your slow cooker, you can place them in the cooker while they are frozen.
+If you plan to be away for a while and still want to cook thin cuts of chicken or fish fillets in your slow cooker, you can place them in the cooker while they are frozen.
 This increases the cooking time and decreases the chances of overcooking.

 Be sure and check out the other posts in this series!